 If you have any fruits or vegetables containing seeds inside that you want to harvest, you should let them stay on the plant/tree until they are ripe.

-Step 1: Gathering the Fruits
+Step 1: Gather the Fruits

 Seeds for the purpose of planting should be harvested from fruits/vegetables ripened on the plant.
 The seeds inside fruits that are not fully ripe may be immature.
 Fallen fruit, even slightly rotting ones, are the best.
 Collect the different types separately.

-Step 2: Separating the Seeds
+Step 2: Separate the Seeds From the Pulp

 - It's relatively easy to separate the seeds from an apple or a ripening pepper.
 Just cut them open carefully and tip the seeds in to a bowl.